7.5 Blobs

 7.5.1 Blob catalogs

-Regions of low-sensitivity were first noticed in IR flat fields acquired during ground testing (WFC3 ISR 2008-28) and described as 'small particulate features with reduced QE' (quantum efficiency).
+Regions of low-sensitivity were first noticed in IR flat fields acquired during ground testing (WFC3 ISR 2008-28) and were described as 'small particulate features with reduced QE' (quantum efficiency).
 The authors recommended that on-orbit images be used to properly flat field these features, which were expected to shift position following the in-flight IR channel optical alignment.

 Starting in mid-2010, calibration observations of the dark Earth were used to identify many smaller and weaker blobs which were not apparent in science images.
 By using airglow as a uniform sky background illumination in the F153M filter, the catalog was expanded to 127 blobs through March 2014.
 WFC3 ISR 2014-21 describes the procedure for detecting blobs and for measuring their 'strength' based on the integrated sensitivity loss over their total area.
 Identification numbers were assigned to each blob in the three strength categories.
 Of these, only the 46 strongest blobs (losses exceeding 2.6%) were included in a new set of time-dependent bad pixel tables, with a separate table for each unique appearance date.
 The remaining 81 weaker blobs were cataloged but were not assigned any bad pixel flags.